scottyschup/ruby-curriculum/projects/w1d5-tic-tac-toe-ai.md

 * The board is over and the player has won, OR
 * It is the player's turn, and one of the children nodes is a winning board for the player, OR
-* It is the oppoenent's turn, and all of the children nodes are winning nodes for the player.
+* It is the opponent's turn, and all of the children nodes are winning nodes for the player.

 Notice that `winning_node?` and `losting_node?` do a recursive search